vkSegfault/vkSegfault.github.io/_posts/2021-08-06-simd-comp-cpp-cshart-rust.md

 ```
 Ever since SIMD arch module introduction there was always some talk about creating portable (rusty) way to achieve wide lane instructions directly without compromising Rust safety and syntax.
 I've checked 2 previous attempts: [simd](https://crates.io/crates/simd) and it's successor [packed simd](https://crates.io/crates/packed_simd), but they are outdated and none of them compile as of rustc 1.51.
 The latest is [Portable SIMD Project Group](https://blog.rust-lang.org/inside-rust/2020/09/29/Portable-SIMD-PG.html).
 Once (or rather *if*) they finish we should be able to use constructs like `f32x4` directly with all mathematical operations on them.

-> For C++ and Rust this list of SIMD operations will definitely come in handy: [Intrinsics Guide](https://software.intel.com/sites/landingpage/IntrinsicsGuide)
+> For C++ and Rust this list of SIMD operations will definitely come in handy: [Intel Intrinsics Guide](https://software.intel.com/sites/landingpage/IntrinsicsGuide)

 ## Safety

 As you can blindly guess, C++ way of CPU intrinsics is not safe in any way.
 What will happen when you run instructions on hardware that does not support it is UB, and most probably segfault.
-There is a way though to ensure runtime safety, but once more not portable and it's called **CPUID**.
-Here is an example:
+There is a way though to ensure runtime safety, but once more not portable.
+It's called **CPUID** and here is an example:
 ```cpp
 #include  <cpuid.h>